 Welcome back Year 1!

-We will continue learning key concepts in English and Maths.
-In English, we will share lots of books with the children, developing their oracy skills and learning how to answer what, why, when, where and how questions.
-Our key text is Jack and the Beanstalk and the children will be writing a letter to the Giant's wife as well as giving her instructions to find her lost Mr Giant.
-We will also explore lots of non-fiction (information books) to find out lots of information about plants and trees.
-Finally, we will be writing an explanation of how to grow a plant.
+In English, we will share lots of books with the children, developing their literacy skills and preparing them for independent reading.
+Our key text is Never Follow a Dinosaur and the children will be writing a story retell, further developing their descriptive writing and grammatical skills.
+We will also explore lots of non-fiction (information books) to find out about dinosaurs and they will be writing a non-chronological report about a made up dinosaur.

 In terms of supporting your child at home, reading is a crucial part of your child's learning so please make sure that you read daily with them and ensure they learn their spellings and complete their maths homework.